prof-rossetti/georgetown-opim-557-201710/POLICIES.md

 ### Learning Accommodations

 Any student requiring learning accommodations, such as longer exam periods, must register and coordinate through the university's [Academic Resource Center](https://academicsupport.georgetown.edu/disability).

+### Grades

+The Dean's office has mandated the maximum mean grade in this course should be 3.5.
+If this threshold is not met at the end of the semester, the professor reserves the right to curve all grades upward.
+If this threshold is exceeded at the end of the semester, the professor reserves the right to curve all grades downwards or bump-down the lowest numerical "A" grades to "A-".